jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_jquery_smoothscroll
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns the jQuery Smooth Scroll plugin JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file.
-The latest '1.4.10' is included.
 ::

     <script src="/static/djfrontend/js/jquery/jquery.smooth-scroll/1.4.10/jquery.smooth-scroll.js"></script>